-By raising your credit score, it can also help you secure more favorable loan terms from another lender.
+Raising your credit score could also help you secure more favorable loan terms.
 In turn, this can serve as additional leverage to convince your lender that they’re better off giving you more favorable renewal terms than losing your business to another provider.

 How to Renew a Loan